flatironinstitute/finufft/docs/matlab.rst

 (number of rows) corresponds to the x input coordinate, and the second to y.

-If you need to change the definition of the period from $2\pi$, simply rescale your points before sending them to FINUFFT.
+If you need to change the definition of the period from $2\pi$, simply linearly rescale your points before sending them to FINUFFT.

 .. note::

    Under the hood FINUFFT has double- and single-precision libraries.
    The simple and vectorized MATLAB/octave interfaces infer which to call by checking the class of its input arrays, which must all match (ie, all must be ``double`` or all must be ``single``).
+   Since by default MATLAB arrays are double-precision, this is the precision that all of the above examples run in.
+   To perform single-precision transforms, send in single-precision data.
-In contrast, precision in the guru interface is set with the ``finufft_plan`` option ``o.floatprec``, with ``double`` the default.
+   In contrast, precision in the guru interface is set with the ``finufft_plan`` option string ``o.floatprec``, either ``'double'`` (the default), or ``'single'``.

 See
 `tests and examples in the repo <https://github.com/flatironinstitute/finufft/tree/master/matlab/>`_ and